The world is huge

 Dive into our slideshow to sample these unique experiences plus many more, spanning the country from the wide-open cattle ranches out west to the friendly fishing villages in the Maritimes.

-Walk on the Earth’s Mantle
+2. Walk on the Earth’s Mantle at Gros Morne National Park

 Gros Morne National Park isn’t just a spectacularly scenic place to go hiking or camping; it’s also a geological landmark that helped scientists prove the theory of plate tectonics.
 The barren red rocks in the Tablelands section of the park were once part of the earth’s mantle (the thick layer beneath the crust), but they were pushed upward by a plate tectonic collision some 500 million years ago.
-Gros Morne is one of the few places in the world where you can actually walk on rock that was once this deep inside the earth.
+Gros Morne is one of the few places in the world where you can walk on a rock that was once this deep inside the earth.

 As you stroll among bustling stalls, sampling fragrant street food like dim sum, stir-fried octopus and tteokbokki (a spicy Korean rice and fish cake), you could be forgiven for imagining that you’re in Hong Kong or Taiwan.
 But you can also savor a traditional Asian night market much closer to home in the Vancouver metro area.

 About 30 minutes outside of downtown Vancouver, near the international airport, the city of Richmond offers two different night markets during the warmer months.
 The Richmond Night Market, located near the Bridgeport SkyLink station, offers live entertainment and hundreds of food stalls on weekends between mid-May and early October.
-The Panda Market, located behind a Home Depot on Vulcan Way, runs on weekends from late April to early September.

-Learn Indigenous Traditions
+4. Learn Indigenous Traditions on Manitoulin Island

 For an intimate and authentic look into the cultural heritage of some of Canada’s indigenous peoples, head to Manitoulin Island, located on Lake Huron in northeastern Ontario.
 Here, the Great Circle Spirit Trail offers a selection of workshops and experiences celebrating the traditions of the Anishnawbek people (which includes the Ojibwe, Odawa and Pottawatomi tribes).

 Visitors learn native drumming techniques, taste local teas, craft your own traditional torch or go on a hike in search of medicinal herbs and plants.
-For a longer experience, book the Teepee Glamping & Aboriginal Drum Experience, which includes a night in a teepee as well as a live song and drum performance.

-Cycle Through the Laurentians
+5. Cycle Through the Laurentians in Quebec

 For an exhilarating fresh-air journey through Quebec’s forested Laurentian Mountains, rent a bike and hit the P’tit Train du Nord trail.
 Once a rail line, this 144-mile, mildly graded path offers a taste of the region’s pristine rivers, lakes and mountain views.
 Many of the former railroad stations along the way have been converted into cafes, shops and other facilities where bikers can take a break.